Araffe/vdc-networking-lab/readme.md

 Our NSG will define two rules - one for HTTP and another for TCP port 3000.
 This NSG will be applied at the subnet level.

-**1)** In the Azure portal under the resource group VDC-Main, click 'Add' and search for 'Network Security Group'.
+**1)** In the Azure portal under the resource group VDC-Spoke1, click 'Add' and search for 'Network Security Group'.
 Create a new NSG named *Spoke-NSG*.

 **2)** Navigate to the newly created NSG and select it.
 Select 'Inbound Security Rules'.
 Click 'Add' to add a new rule.
 Use the following parameters: